Pembury: Kent College

+Listed buildings

 War memorial

 The War Memorial in Hastings Road was unveiled and dedicated on Sunday 25 September 1921 by Rev. Sinclair Brooke, Vicar of Pembury.
 The site was given by the Marquis Camden, and the Portland Stone Memorial stands 16 feet high and cost £365 19/4d, which apparently took quite a long time to raise.
 It was designed by well-known local Architects Ashley S. Kilby and the work was carried out by Messrs.
 Burslem and Sons of Tunbridge Wells.

 In 1949 a metal plaque was placed over the original stone-carved names for the WW1 names and a new metal plaque below recorded the WW2 names.
 In 2012 local historian Richard Snow discovered 8 spelling errors and on 11 November 2018 the newly refurbished War Memorial stone-carved plaques were unveiled by the Deputy Lord Lieutenant of Kent, Lord Colgrain.
 The metal plaques were removed and replaced by newly carved stone plaques carried out by Burslems of Tunbridge Wells, who created the original plaques.

 The old stone plaques were mounted on the playground wall of Pembury Primary School in February 2019.